History of the Carrot

 The Wild Carrot, Daucus Carota, became known as Queen Anne's Lace, oddly enough at the time of Queen Anne (1655-1714) and the wild carrot so called remains today, although the name is of American origin.
 See more on the wild carrot page.

-Samuel Hartlib in 1651 wrote - "Some old men in Surrey, where it flourisheth very much at present ; report That they knew the first Gardiners that came into those parts to plant Cabages, Colleflowers, and to sow Turneps, Carrets, and Parsnips, to sow Raith (or early ripe) Pease.
+Samuel Hartlib in 1651 wrote in his "Legacy of Husbandry" - "Some old men in Surrey, where it flourisheth very much at present ; report That they knew the first Gardiners that came into those parts to plant Cabages, Colleflowers, and to sow Turneps, Carrets, and Parsnips, to sow Raith (or early ripe) Pease.
 Rape, all which at that time were great rarities, we having few or none in England, but what came from Holland and Flanders.

 Taking a poor person's vegetable and preparing it in a French fashion would certainly enhance its reputation.
 Still, carrots and other root vegetables (and not the expensive out-of-season vegetables so desired by the gentry) would be important staples in keeping the poor fed.
 Even into the middle years of the eighteenth century, a distinguished gardener noted that carrots "provided great comfort to the poor."